Liedo/mjdemetra/README.md

 % define the dates
 datesVector = datevec(fechasExcel);
 firstYear= datesVector(1,1);
+firstQuarter= 0; % 0 is the first Quarter (in Java you start counting from 0 and not from 1)
 % this is java code
 firstPeriod = ec.tstoolkit.timeseries.simplets.TsPeriod(ec.tstoolkit.timeseries.simplets.TsFrequency.Quarterly, firstYear, 0);
 data = ec.tstoolkit.timeseries.simplets.TsData(firstPeriod , y, false);